 Based in Los Angeles, Olivia Stanchina '07 is an Emmy-winning producer, writer, and editor.
 She is a digital producer and host of original video content for The Insider and Entertainment Tonight.

-Jonathan Weitz earned his degree in audio/radio and currently serves as Senior Manager Internal Communications for Apple.
+Jonathan Weitz earned his degree in audio/radio and currently serves as senior manager of internal communications for Apple.

 Emmy Award-winning reporter Luz Peña '12 is a general assignment reporter for ABC News in San Francisco.